Will-Lounsbery-Scaife/PoreC_tensors/README.md

 conda install -c conda-forge -c bioconda cooler cooltools bioframe coolbox numpy pandas h5py scipy conda install pytorch=2.1.1 torchvision=0.15.2 torchaudio=2.1.1 cudatoolkit=11.3.1 -c pytorch
 ```
-Note that these commands may take a while to run. \

 To create the 2D Pore-C tensors and create .cool files from the tensors:
 ```bash